QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 ## 15.2 Sets alarm

 1. The old watch fixed three alarm clocks, can not be added and deleted.
-2. The new watch has up to 8 alarms that can be added and removed.(new)
+2. The new watch has up to 8 alarms that can be added and removed.
-3. The alarm clock repeatMode is set by adding the RepeatMode values.
-For example, if you need to set Monday + Tuesday + Wednesday to repeat, then the specific value of repeatMode = monday+tuesday+wednesday

 ```dart
 _blePlugin.sendNewAlarm(AlarmClockBean);